mosheDO/HSCTF-Writeups/pwn/caesar-300/README.md

 0804a020 R_386_JUMP_SLOT   puts@GLIBC_2.0
 ```

-is our output.
+0x0804a020 is where puts is located.
+Note that this exploit will also work for exit().

 One last thing: the specificer "%<number>x" in printf will pad its input to <number> characters.
 For example, if we type "A%2005x", the program will take the input "A" and pad it with 2005 bytes.
 Now, let's begin constructing our exploit!
 Right now, our exploit looks like this: `\x20\xa0\x04\x08%134514794x%31$n`, where we write the value **0x8048862 (address of give_flag)** bytes to the 31st item on the stack, which is the address of puts@got.

 A problem immediately arises.
 We are writing over **134 million** characters to stdin!
 How can we cut this down?
 Solution: *use %hn instead of %n*. %hn writes to a half word, e.g. 0x4344 instead of 0x41424344.
 By doing this, we can split up our data into 0x804 and 0x8862, much more reasonable numbers.
 Of course, this means that we have to write directly to the 4 higher bytes of the GOT entry, since we can only write 4 bytes.